FVNRLS/FVNRLS/README.md

 👨‍💻 Software Developer

-💻 Cadet at 42-Heilbronn - intra: rmazurit
+💻 Cadet at 42-Heilbronn

-🤦 I’m currently working on C++ exercises
+🤦 I’m currently working on the web-project 'Transcendence'

-🤔 I’m currently learning Ghidra & IDA Pro
+🤔 I’m currently learning OSINT

 ✉️ How to reach me: rmazurit@student.42heilbronn.de